 How does it work?

-If you’re buying hospital insurance for the first time or you’re upgrading your policy, you may need to serve a waiting period, which is a set amount of time during which you can’t claim benefits.
+If you’re buying hospital insurance for the first time or you’re upgrading your policy, you may need to serve a waiting period.
+A waiting period is a set amount of time during which you can’t claim benefits.
 All health funds have waiting periods, which exist to stop people from joining, claiming and leaving without contributing premiums to the health fund.

 What is covered?